jalpp/Chesslise/README.md

 ## 🔧 **Running Chesslise Discord App Locally**

+You can use Gitpod to easily start setting up ChessLise and start coding

 Follow these steps to set up and run Chesslise on your local machine: